Working in the UK - Guidance for International Medical Graduates

 ACCS EM recruitment will be coordinated by Shared Services London, in association with the Royal College of Emergency Medicine, for CT1/ST1 posts throughout England, Wales and Scotland.
 The person specifications can be found here

-For International Medical Graduates looking to follow the GMC Accepted Postgraduate Qualification route to registration (via Emergency Medicine), please follow the link below to the guidance on the revised exam structure coming into effect from 1 August 2016.
+For International Medical Graduates looking to follow the Acceptable Postgraduate Qualification route to GMC registration (via Emergency Medicine), please follow the link below to the guidance on the revised exam structure coming into effect from 1 August 2016.

 Medical Training Initiative

 The Royal College of Emergency Medicine is one of the Medical Royal Colleges taking part in the Medical Training Initiative (MTI).
 The MTI is a government authorised exchange under Tier 5 of the Points Based System allowing overseas doctors to obtain training in the UK for up to two years.

 The Royal College of Emergency Medicine’s International Sponsorship Scheme offers Emergency Medicine training opportunities within the MTI.
 Successful applicants can obtain full GMC registration without taking the Professional and Linguistic Assessment Board (PLAB) test.
 Further information can be found here

 This resource contains information intended for the use of international doctors already working, or considering working, in Emergency Medicine in the UK.
 The majority of this information refers to NHS England, with separate reference made to the NHS in Scotland, Wales and Northern Ireland where appropriate.

 - Working and training in the National Health Service